Who are you guys?

 Huh? independent jurisdiction?
 I thought Catholic meant Roman Catholic?

 Not just you, a lot of people think that.
 But the facts are different.
-The Roman Catholic Church is by far the largest Catholic jurisdiction; but not the only one.
-Since the earliest days of the Church, there have been many different expressions of the Catholic faith.
+The Roman Catholic Church is by far the largest Catholic jurisdiction; but it is not the only one.
+From the earliest days of the Church, there have been many different expressions of the Catholic faith.
 Saints Peter and Paul had different visions how the faith should be expressed.
 Peter thought that adherence to Jewish law was required to be a Christian; Paul did not.
 But they both realized that there could be different expressions of their new faith.
-They compromised with different laws for Jews and gentile who converted to Christianity.
+They compromised with different laws for Jews and gentiles who converted to Christianity.
 In short, different jurisdictions.

 Ok, then what makes you different that the Roman Catholics?